jaydto/jaydto/README.md

 - 👋 Hi, I’m John Chege
- Innovative Software Developer with demonstrated background designing, debugging and deploying software for client and server applications.
+-Innovative Software Developer with demonstrated background designing, debugging and deploying software for client and server applications.
 Exhibits customer-centric focus and excellent project management skills.
 Proven experience working with deadlines and interruptions.
 - 🌱 I have 2 years of Experience